-Stop saying, “We take your privacy and security seriously”
+Stop saying, ‘We take your privacy and security seriously’

 It would’ve been great to hear OkCupid say it cared about the matter and what it was going to do about it.

 Every industry has long neglected security.
 Most of the breaches today are the result of shoddy security over years or sometimes decades, coming back to haunt them.
-Nowadays, every company has to be a security company, whether it’s a bank, a toymaker, or a single app developer.
+Nowadays, every company has to be a security company, whether it’s a bank, a toymaker or a single app developer.

-Companies can start off small: tell people how to reach contact them with security flaws, roll out a bug bounty to encourage bug submissions, and grant good-faith researchers safe harbor by promising not to sue.
+Companies can start off small: tell people how to reach contact them with security flaws, roll out a bug bounty to encourage bug submissions and grant good-faith researchers safe harbor by promising not to sue.
 Startup founders can also fill their executive suite with a chief security officer from the very beginning.
 They’d be better off than 95 percent of the world’s richest companies that haven’t even bothered.

 But this isn’t what happens.
 Instead, companies would rather just pay the fines.